Pantagrueliste/ScrapingToolkit/README.md

 Contributions to `MIAscraper` and `WikiScraper` and are welcome!
 If you would like to contribute, please fork the repository and submit a pull request with your changes.
 You can also submit bug reports or feature requests by creating an issue in the repository.

 # License
-MIAscraper is licensed under the GNU General Public License v3.0.
+`Scrapingtoolkit` is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more information.